- Practice Areas

 Additionally, the severity of your slip and fall accident injuries also impacts the timeline of your slip and fall accident claim.
 Your attorney needs to know the full scope of your injuries and the likelihood of a full recovery to assign an appropriate value to your claim.
 Waiting for severe injuries to reach the maximum medical improvement can take time.

-If you or a loved one is injured or otherwise harmed in a slip and fall accident in San Bernardino, contact the experienced slip and fall lawyers at Gomez Trial Attorneys at (619) 237-3490.
+If you or a loved one is injured or otherwise harmed in a slip and fall accident in San Bernardino, contact the experienced San Bernadino personal injury lawyers at Gomez Trial Attorneys at (619) 237-3490.
 We offer a free first appointment to discuss your case, and are ready to hold San Bernardino property owners accountable when their negligence causes harm to innocent parties.

 Rating: 5/5 ⭐⭐⭐⭐⭐